Top 4 Chase Credit Cards of 2016

 The credit card industry is extremely competitive with issuers trying to appeal to potential cardholders by offering a number of very attractive perks and introductory bonuses and interest rates.
 If you are looking for a new credit card, the nation’s largest bank, Chase, has a number of attractive options.
 Here are four of the top Chase cards of 2016.

 If you are looking for a solid credit card and have excellent credit, then you may want to consider the Chase Freedom card.
 The card has a number of attractive benefits, including no annual fee and a 0% APR for the first 15 months of card ownership on both purchases and balance transfers.
 That introductory APR rate makes the Chase Freedom card very appealing to those who are going to make a large purchase in the first few months of opening an account.
-After those first 15 months, the card’s APR shifts to 14.24% to 23.24% variable rates.
+After those first 15 months, the card’s APR shifts to 17.24% to 25.99% variable rates.
 When you open an account with the Chase Freedom card, you’ll also earn a $150 bonus after you make $500 in eligible purchases in the first three months.
-If you add an authorized user during that same period, you will receive an additional $25 bonus.
 The rewards program is fairly significant, as you will get 1% cash back on all eligible purchases, and 5% back on purchases in revolving categories each quarter, up to $1,500.
 If you are someone who likes to eat out at restaurants, this card can be extremely beneficial, especially since one of the revolving categories is typically restaurant purchases.
 The biggest issues with the card are the balance transfer fees of 5%, and the fact that you need great credit in order to be approved for this card.
 If you are looking for a versatile credit card with a great introductory offer, then consider the Chase Freedom card.

 The Chase Freedom Unlimited is a wonderful cash back card, especially for those consumers who do not want to keep track of rotating bonus categories that they have to register for each quarter.
 The Freedom Unlimited card does not have the rotating bonus categories like the Freedom card, but rather, a higher level of cash back on all purchases.
 Cardholders receive 1.5% cash back on all purchases, with no cap on the amount of spending and rewards that can be redeemed in any amount and at any time.
 New cardmembers earn a $150 bonus after making purchases for $500 during the first three months of having the account.
-Plus, an extra $25 bonus is offered if you add an authorized user who makes a purchase within the same three month period.
 New applicants receive a 0% APR for 15 months on both new purchases and balance transfers, with a 5% balance transfer fee.
-Once the promotional financing rate expires, the standard interest rate of 14.24%, 19.24%, or 23.24% applies, depending on your creditworthiness.
+Once the promotional financing rate expires, the standard interest rate of 17.24% to 25.99% applies, depending on your creditworthiness.
 There is no annual fee for this card.

 The Chase card you choose should depend on your personal needs.
 If you need a balance transfer card, the Chase Slate card is widely considered the best on the market.
 But if you want rewards, whether that is cash back or travel benefits, the Freedom, Freedom Unlimited and Sapphire Preferred cards offer very attractive benefits.
 All four of these Chase cards require strong credit scores.